 Skip to main content

-What I need to know before enabling the state cache in Drupal 10.3
+What you need to know before enabling the state cache in Drupal 10.3

 You have likely upgraded Drupal to version 10.3.0 and noticed a new message in the reports regarding the State Cache: